Your Guide to Washington State Health Insurance

 In true health insurance fashion, each of these steps can be trickier than you expect.
 Many people need help navigating the website, estimating their income, figuring out if they are eligible for subsidies, and understanding what documents are needed for proof of income, citizenship, or identity.
 Working with Stride makes this process much faster and easier, while still enrolling through Washington Healthplanfinder with the same plan at the same price.

-All insurers that offered plans on Washington Healthplanfinder for 2018 will continue to do so for 2019.
-This means all seven carriers are returning to the exchange.
-These seven carriers include:
+All insurers that offered plans on Washington Healthplanfinder for 2019 will continue to do so for 2020.
+This means all seven carriers are returning to the exchange, plus two new ones.
+These nine carriers include:

 BridgeSpan Health Co